stripe/stripe-go/README.md

 # Development

-## Deployment
+## Ruby Code Deployment

 We have a pipline setup in heroku.
 You first push to the canary, and then promote it to the rest of the pipeline.
+Canary is still production, but is just a single worker so you can push your changes up to recieve a minor fraction of traffic for a time when integrating large changes / features.

 ```
 # on first setup
 git remote add canary https://git.heroku.com/stripe-force-canary.git (push)

-# when you are on master and ready to deploy
+# when you are on main and ready to deploy:

+# Pushes to canary worker
-git push canary head
+git push stripe-force-canary origin/main:main

+# Pushes to rest of production workers
-heroku pipelines:promote -r canary
+heroku pipelines:promote -r stripe-force-canary
 ```

 ## Helpful Scripts